 Apple Watch Series 8: Three new models

-As for the Apple Watch Series 8, Mark Gurman (Bloomberg) has already reported several times that Apple will introduce three new Apple Watch models in 2022, which he calls the most important update to the Watch in years.
-All three models will almost certainly be announced in September as well.
-The Apple Watch Series 8 is said to get a new body temperature sensor and better battery life.
-The Apple Watch SE will likely be updated while Apple is also preparing a rugged "Pro" version of the current Watch with a different design and high-quality build.
+Regarding the Apple Watch Series 8, Mark Gurman (Bloomberg) has reported several times that Apple will introduce three new Apple Watch models in 2022, which he calls the most significant update to the Watch in years.
+All three models will almost certainly be announced in September.
+The Apple Watch Series 8 is rumored to feature a new body temperature sensor and improved battery life.
+The Apple Watch SE will likely be updated, while Apple is also preparing a rugged "Pro" version of the current Watch with a different design and premium build quality.

 When will Apple introduce the AirPods Pro 2?

 In addition to the iPhone 14 series and the new Apple Watch models, Apple could also unveil the new AirPods Pro 2 at its September event.
-With a similar design to the current generation, it is reported that the next AirPods Pro model - codenamed B698 - will feature the next version of the H1 chip, Apple's own audio processor.
-In addition, evidence of LC3 codec support in the AirPods Max beta firmware suggests that the AirPods Pro 2 could be the first to support Bluetooth 5.2.
-This codec will give the wireless earbuds more stability and efficiency.
-In addition, the new standard will help the AirPods Pro 2 improve sound quality during phone calls and higher bitrate songs.
-Although low-energy Bluetooth and the LC3 codec do not promise "lossless Bluetooth", they will certainly significantly improve sound quality.
+Featuring a similar design to the current generation, the next AirPods Pro model—codenamed B698—is reportedly set to feature the next version of the H1 chip, Apple's proprietary audio processor.
+Furthermore, evidence of LC3 codec support in the AirPods Max beta firmware suggests that the AirPods Pro 2 could be the first to support Bluetooth 5.2.
+This codec will give the wireless earbuds greater stability and efficiency.
+Furthermore, the new standard will help the AirPods Pro 2 improve sound quality for phone calls and higher-bit-rate songs.
+While Low Energy Bluetooth and the LC3 codec don't promise "lossless Bluetooth," they will certainly significantly improve sound quality.

 Apple Mixed Reality Headset

-The rumors surrounding the Apple Mixed Reality Headset have intensified over the last year.
-At the Apple event in September, the company could revisit Steve Jobs' famous "One More Thing" and announce the upcoming Mixed Reality Headset - but it is not certain.
-There are rumors that Apple wants to announce the product at its own event in January 2023, just like it did with the very first iPhone.
-However, the September event could also be the perfect time to tell the public that the company is entering a new market.
-At the beginning of this year, for example, the company hinted that it was working on a new Mac Pro, without giving any further details.
-The unveiling in September is therefore not completely ruled out.
+Rumors surrounding the Apple Mixed Reality Headset have intensified over the past year.
+At the Apple event in September, the company could revisit Steve Jobs' famous "One More Thing" and announce the upcoming Mixed Reality Headset – although it's not certain.
+There are rumors that Apple plans to announce the product at its own event in January 2023, just like it did with the very first iPhone.
+However, the September event could also be the perfect time to announce the company's entry into a new market.
+Earlier this year, for example, the company hinted that it was working on a new Mac Pro, without providing any further details.
+A September unveiling is therefore not completely out of the question.

 New Macs and iPads could follow a little later